dladams/duneproc/doc/tutorial02.md

 * NSKIP - Number of events to skip.
 Default of 0 means none.
 * OPT - Other options.
 See help.
 Typically this can be omitted.

+The value "." can be used for for NPROC or NSKIP to force use of the default.

 The first argument is a sequence of fclnames and the top-level fcl file includes each of these extended with the fcl extension:
 E.g. for FCL = fcl1/fcl2/fcl3: